 Digital Realty

-Digital Realty is navigating an AI-driven inflection point, where sector leadership is increasingly defined by control over scarce, power-ready land and dense interconnection capabilities, rather than just capital expenditure.
-This strategic focus is validated by strong financial performance and ongoing massive global infrastructure buildouts across key regions like North America and Asia-Pacific.
-The company's emphasis on monetizing scarcity aligns perfectly with evolving hyperscaler demands for high-density AI compute capacity.
+Digital Realty is strategically positioned at an AI-driven inflection point, prioritizing control over scarce, power-ready land and dense interconnection capabilities.
+This focus is supported by substantial global infrastructure buildouts, particularly in North America and Asia-Pacific, and aligns with hyperscaler demands for high-density AI compute capacity.
+The company's emphasis on monetizing scarcity is a key differentiator in the current market.

 Coverage